aleur/alure.tech/README.md

 # alure.tech
-An optimized Windows 10 setup.
+A Windows 10 Setup that primarily focuses on latency and performance.

 [1.
 BIOS Configuration](docs/bios.md)